suryaansh2002/CS5344-Project/README.md

 ## Next Steps

 After completing these steps, your environment should be set up correctly, and you can proceed with running the project's scripts.
+Remember to activate the virtual environment every time you start working on this project in a new terminal session.

-- Download the MMH150K Dataset, save into 'DATA' folder.
+* Download the MMH150K Dataset, save into 'DATA' folder.
+* Run the EfficientNet-biLSTM model.
 ```bash
 python scripts/run_efficientnet_bilstm.py
 ```
+* Run the MobileNet-roBERTa model.
 ```bash
 python scripts/run_mobilenet_roberta.py
 ```

-Remember to activate the virtual environment every time you start working on this project in a new terminal session.